brianzelip/bump/README.md

 - your project is git tracked
 - you are following [Semantic Versioning](https://semver.org/spec/v2.0.0.html)
-- your current working directory is the root diretory of the project you wish to bump
-- the root directory of the project you wish to bump includes both package.json and package-lock.json files
+- your current working directory includes both package.json and package-lock.json files

 ## TODO